-A. The District shall provide such insurance for the protection of employees as is required by RCW 28A.400.370 and upon annual renewal will provide employees with a written

-B. The Board will defend employees in any lawsuit brought against the employee as a result of any activity covered by liability insurance, provided that the employee was acting within the scope of his/her employment.
+- A. The District shall provide such insurance for the protection of employees as is required by RCW 28A.400.370 and upon annual renewal will provide employees with a written summary of the insurance coverage they have under the provisions of District insurance policies.
+The District shall notify the President of any changes in insurance coverage. - B. The Board will defend employees in any lawsuit brought against the employee as a result of any activity covered by liability insurance, provided that the employee was acting within the scope of his/her employment.